-Williamsburg VA will be the site for the Health Survey Research Methods Conference in March 2020.
-It is the third time Williamsburg will host the event in its 45-year history.
+Williamsburg VA was the site for the Health Survey Research Methods Conference in March 2020.
+It was the third time Williamsburg hosted the event in its 45-year history.
 Just a short walk from the historic district, the Williamsburg Lodge offers many amenities and provides several on-site venues for conference attendees to meet informally or just relax.

-Conference attendance will be limited to approximately 90 invited individuals who will present papers, chair sessions, discuss presentations and the state of knowledge in specific areas, and serve as rapporteurs.
-Food and lodging costs will be covered for attendees, and we are exploring funding to support transportation expenses.
-Those attendees who have institutional support will be encouraged to cover their own travel, in order to increase resources available to support more junior attendees.
+Conference attendance was limited to approximately 70 invited individuals who presented papers, chaired sessions, discussed presentations and the state of knowledge in specific areas, and served as rapporteurs.
+Food and lodging costs were covered for some attendees while some attendees were sponsored by their home organizations.

 Williamsburg Lodge, 310 South England Street, Williamsburg, VA, United States (in the heart of the historic area).